iwatkot/ninja-editor/README.md

 <div align="center" markdown>
 <img src="!PLACEHOLDER!"/>

-# Update repos as a ninja
+# Edit repos as a ninja

 <p align="center">
   <a href="#Overview">Overview</a> •